Desk Chair Dimensions Explained: Seat Height, Depth, and Ergonomic Fit

 These standard dimensions help create a healthier and more comfortable sitting setup for everyday desk use.

-Backrest Height & Lumbar Position
+Backrest Curve & Lumbar Support

-Armrest Height & Width
+Armrest Height & Wrist Alignment

 Armrests: Your armrests should also be at the level of your desk.
 They keep running into the desk if they are too tall.
 They are either too low, because of which they won’t support your arms.
 The right-sized armrests, on the other hand, can help reduce your shoulder strain and even wrist pressure, making desk work more comfortable and sustainable.